-What Zizek fails to address, however, is the way in which filmic tropes can shape identity, at once reflecting and sculpting our individual and collective identities.
+What Zizek fails to address, however, is the role of tropes in film, at once reflecting and sculpting the identity of the spectator and the culture at large.
 When films employ common tropes, they give us a greater sense of cohesion, providing us with the illusion of consistent selfhood.
-For example, filmmakers often ascribe their characters with traits associated with ‘the other,’ effectively associating antagonists with the queer.
-This is the reason why Bruno in Hitchcock’s Strangers on a Train (1951) is portrayed with traditionally feminine characteristics and is uncomfortably close with his mother.
-Likewise, the villain ofThe Lion King (1994), Scar, is portrayed as feminine.
+For example, filmmakers often ascribe villainous characters with traits associated with ‘the other,’ effectively associating antagonists with queerness.
+For example, Bruno in Hitchcock’s Strangers on a Train (1951) is portrayed with traditionally feminine characteristics and is uncomfortably close with his mother.
+Likewise, the villain ofThe Lion King (1994), Scar, is portrayed as feminine, with a flamboyant voice and stride.
 Both characters’ jealousy leads them to murder the films’ father figures.
 Another example of a common filmic trope is the damsel in distress; from King Kong (1933) to the Star Wars franchise toTaken (2008), films have repeated the time-old trope of a beautiful woman in need of a male savior to escape a dire situation.
 These, among countless other tropes, help provide neat parameters for human behavior.
 They allow us to define and identify versions of the self, aligning with certain characters to help shape our conception of our own imagos.

 Each time we watch a film, as Metz argues, we are experiencing a version of the mirror stage again.
 The cinematic screen is merely a tabula rasa onto which we project fantasies, illusions, and desires.
 When turned off, we are reminded that it is merely a blank slate, and we are forced to confront its utter nothingness, akin to the monolith in Kubrick’s 2001: A Space Odyssey (1968).
 Confronting the blank screen, according to Zizek, is a version of confronting the real – inherently traumatic in its absence of the image.